 If you are using PingFederate as the OP, you should also enable push authorization requests on the web session you want to use with this authentication challenge policy.
 This advanced setting provides an additional layer of security against frontchannel tampering.
-Learn more in Enable Push Authorization in Creating web sessions.
+For more information, see Enable Push Authorization in Creating web sessions.